 What does PSHE help young people to achieve?

 We tailor the programme to further instil our core behaviour values of resilience, ambition and respect as students learn about themselves and others.
-We believe that the development of these core values develops the emotional intelligence of our students and PSHE plays an essential role in this aspect of character development.
+We believe that the development of these core values develops the emotional intelligence of our students to utilise in the community and wider world around them.